comworkio/covid19/README.md

 * Main repo: https://gitlab.comwork.io/oss/covid19
 * Github mirror repo: https://github.com/idrissneumann/covid19

-Both are automatically update from a private repo that also handle automatic deployment on our infrastructure.
+Both are automatically kept up to date from a private repo that also handle automatic deployment on our infrastructure.

 So the commit comments are automatic messages.